Jean-Joseph Bellel: Biography

-His father was an architect.
-He studied painting from 1832 to 1835 in the studios of Pierre Justin Ouvrié, a landscape and cityscape artist who became his foster father.
+Bellel's father was an architect.
+He studied painting from 1832 to 1835 in the studios of Théodore Caruelle d'Aligny and Pierre Justin Ouvrié, a landscape and cityscape artist who became his foster father.
 Years later Bellel would, in turn, become the foster father of a future artist; Théophile-Narcisse Chauvel.

 The year 1836 saw his debut at the Salon and he would exhibit there regularly for the rest of his life.
 He entered the École des beaux-arts de Paris for further studies in 1845.
 For a time, he served as an Assistant Custodian at the Palais du Luxembourg.

 He made numerous trips to Italy and Algeria; each followed up by paintings of local scenes.
 His first Orientalist works date from 1856.
 He also held showings in Vienna and London, where he was awarded several medals.
 In 1860, he created an album of twenty charcoal drawings, with text by his friend Théophile Gautier, that he offered to the General Council of the Vosges as a gift for Napoleon III.
 That same year, he was decorated with the Legion of Honor.